birlumbus/Darcy/README.md

 ## Model Training Commands

-WARNING: depending on your available computing, running these all at once may take a _very_ long time.
+WARNING: depending on your available computing power, running all of these at once may take substantial time.

 ```bash
 python cli.py train-gpt2medium-1